 Silphium Press is the more popular imprint of the Society’s publications.
 Books on this list will appeal to a wider audience with a more general interest in Libya and North Africa.
 Members can order these books at special rates from this website, and non-members can order through our distributor Oxbow.
 If you are interested in submitting a book, please see our Publication Proposal Guidelines.

 This new series of books is a result of a highly successful co-publication arrangement with Cambridge University Press.
 Titles are listed on the CUP Monographs page and can be ordered through Cambridge University Press.

 The Society for Libyan Studies sometimes contributes to the cost of books published by other publishers, when they fit within the remit of the Society.
 If you have a proposal, in the first instance please contact the Publications Manager: [email protected]

 As well as publishing and disseminating work on Libya and North Africa, the Society is also committed to reaching the wider public in North Africa itself, to promote learning and education about their own cultural heritage.
 So far, the Society has translated Philip Kenrick’s Tripolitania guidebook, which has been printed and distributed free to North Africa educational institutions.
 In addition, an article from Libyan Studies was recently translated.
 Both of these publications are available as free downloads on the Arabic Publications page.
 We hope to increase the number of Arabic translations in future, so watch this space!

 The Society, always keen to modernise its methods for the dissemination of its research, has launched an Open Access list of titles.
 The Society’s backlist is in the process of being digitised and a number of books are already available.

 The Society is also starting an Open Access list for new publications, particularly those based on doctoral theses.
-Please contact the Publications Manager in the first instance if you have a proposal for this series, and read the information in Book Submissions.
+Please contact the Publications Manager in the first instance if you have a proposal for this series, and read the information in our Publication Proposal Guidelines.